 How to Make Paleo Healthy Apple Cake:

-Preheat the oven to 350 degrees Fahrenheit and line an 8-inch springform pan with parchment paper.
-Note: If you don’t have a springform pan, you can either use a regular 8-inch cake pan or a square 8-inch pan and spray the pan with cooking oil.
+Preheat the oven to 350 degrees Fahrenheit and line an 8-inch springform pan or a regular 8-inch round cake pan or 8-inch square cake pan with parchment paper.
+If you don’t have parchment paper, you can spray the cake pan with cooking oil.

-Add all of the ingredients except for the apples to a blender and blend until smooth (you can also mix the batter by hand in a mixing bowl!)
+Add all of the ingredients except for the apples to a blender and blend until smooth.

-Pour the cake batter into the parchment-lined baking pan.
+Pour the cake batter into the prepared pan and smooth it into an even layer.

-Top the batter with the sliced apples and bake on the center rack of the preheated oven for 35 to 45 minutes, or until the cake is golden-brown and tests clean.
+Bake on the center rack of the preheated oven for 35 to 45 minutes, or until the cake is golden-brown and tests clean.
+Let cake cool until it comes down to room temperature.

-Once cool, remove the mold from the cake and transfer it to a cutting board.
+Once cool, remove the cake from the cake pan or springform pan and transfer it to a cutting board.
 Slice the cake and serve!

 That’s it!
 An easy, dreamy, flavorful rustic healthy cake recipe that is so tempting and easy to put on repeat!